KeidsID/flutter_app_core_package/README.md

     // Shorthand for Theme.of(context)
     context.theme;

-    // Shorthand for Theme.of(context).brightness == Brightness.dark
-    context.isDarkMode;

-    // Shorthand for Theme.of(context).textTheme
-    context.textTheme;

     // Shorthand for MediaQuery.of(context)
     context.mediaQuery;

-    // Shorthand for MediaQuery.of(context).size
-    context.screenSize;

     // Shorthand for Scaffold.of(context)
     context.scaffoldState;

+    // Check "src/utils/extensions.dart" for more

     return Container;
   }